 - Specific and durable-We are able to design our cNeT to specifically target multiple clonal neoantigens present in a patient's tumor.
 We believe this specificity for multiple targets will reduce the likelihood of tumor escape and increase the rates of durable complete response. - Functionally fit-The use of dendritic cells to drive physiological, antigen-driven T cell expansion reduces the need for non-physiological IL-2 driven expansion and allows the production of fit T cell populations of CD4+ and CD8+ T cells capable of significant expansion and persistence in the patient.
-Our VELOS manufacturing process allows us to modulate the levels of IL-2 used in the manufacture and administration of our cNeT product candidates, which in turn allows us to tailor the treatment regimen and IL-2 usage to the patient's specific tumor burden and comorbidities to reduce toxicity concerns. - Well-tolerated-Clonal neoantigens are absent from healthy tissue, which we believe minimizes the risk of off-tumor toxicity. - Designed to be cost effectively manufactured at scale The manufacturing process for cNeT has been designed, from its inception, to be compatible with industrialization and scalability while considering cost of goods.
-We have designed, and are developing, our manufacturing process to be fully-automated in a closed end-to-end system, in order to decrease cost and maximize yield.
+Our VELOS manufacturing process allows us to modulate the levels of IL-2 used in the manufacture and administration of our cNeT product candidates, which in turn allows us to tailor the treatment regimen and IL-2 usage to the patient's specific tumor burden and comorbidities, to reduce toxicity concerns

-• Measurable and quantifiable - With our platform we can quantify the cNeT component as a percentage of the total T cells (cNeT reactivity) and calculate the expected cNeT dose of each product. cNeT reactivity can be used as both a release criterion and potency measure.
+- Well-tolerated-Clonal neoantigens are absent from healthy tissue, which we believe minimizes the risk of off-tumor toxicity. - Designed to be cost effectively manufactured at scale The manufacturing process for cNeT has been designed, from its inception, to be compatible with industrialization and scalability while considering cost of goods.
+We have designed, and are developing, our manufacturing process to be fully-automated in a closed end-to-end system, in order to decrease cost and maximize yield. - Measurable and quantifiable With our platform we can quantify the cNeT component as a percentage of the total T cells (cNeT reactivity) and calculate the expected cNeT dose of each product. cNeT reactivity can be used as both a release criterion and potency measure.
 We believe that cNeT is the active component of TIL and will correlate with anti-tumor effect.
 Further phenotypic and functional characteristics of cNeT can be measured to develop potency assays.
-We have developed a timeline for interaction with regulatory authorities and aim to have an agreed upon plan prior to registrational studies.